 Introduction

-I am working as a Cyber Security Analysis and, inspired by Malware-Traffic-Analysis.net, I decided to start this blog of my own in order to analyse malicious email attachments and URLs that I receive on my public email address and, in doing so, hone my skills.
+I am working as a Cyber Security Analysis and, inspired by Malware-Traffic-Analysis.net, I decided to start this blog of my own in order to analyse malicious email attachments and links that I receive on my public email address and, in doing so, hone my skills.
 The blog will be updated whenever I receive a malicious email and have the time to analyse it.

 ACKNOWLEDGEMENT OF AMENDED PO NO.: 55963